ros-navigation/docs.nav2.org/tutorials/docs/depth_ai_integration.rst

 The data flows sequentially through five distinct steps:

 1. USB Cam Node: Captures the raw RGB video stream from your physical camera.
+This may be easily replaced with a camera from any source, not only a USB camera.
 2. Crop Decimate Node: Crops or skips pixels to remove unneeded peripheral data and save processing power.
 3. Resize Node: Scales the image down to match the exact input dimensions required by the AI model.
 4. Depth Anything V3 Node: Processes the 2D image and calculates an estimated depth map.